805

 Does a blanket policy of no city-backed TIF bonds make sense given the dramatic difference in market conditions across the city?
 We have a location specific policy of what the max tax abatement can be for residential developments under $1M.
 The southern half of Fountain Park qualifies for the max.
 CDA uses a map to help with scoring that takes into account location specific conditions.
 Fountain Park scores an 8 out of max 10.

-It's a risky, no doubt.
+It's a risk, no doubt.
 That's why big monied developers aren't doing it.
 There's $6.8M in TIF bonds.
 How much could we possibly lose?
 The state is kicking in $3.2M for Delmar streetscape improvements of which it will get nothing back directly.
 There are also $1.25M in state historic and brownfield tax credits.
 We complain how little the state supports the city.
 Here they are.
 The rest of the streetscape improvements cost $3.8M according to Bryant's $7M total number.

 So how much might we lose here? $6.8M but we get $3.8M in street improvements.
 There will be some property and sales taxes.
-Does the $750K load go bad if this doesn't move forward?
+Does the $750K loan go bad if this doesn't move forward?

 It'd be great if STL Inc or some such stepped in to back the bonds instead of the city, but it doesn't sound like a big $ risk to me.
 Better than some big box, auto-oriented retail development that stupidly wasted money moving railroad tracks.